microsoft/psi/Sources/Integrations/ROS/Microsoft.Psi.ROS/Readme.md

 This makes for a very distributed and scalable system, but means that N subscribers to M publishers create a N*M pipes between Nodes.
 For this reason, sometimes there are aggregator noted (e.g. `rosout_agg`) that relay messages, making for N+M connections.

-There are a lot of other APIs and communication that happen mainly between the ROS Master and the ROS Slaves (Nodes).
+There are a lot of other APIs and communication that happen mainly between the ROS Master and the ROS Nodes.
 The Master may be queried to `lookupNode` or `lookupService`, `getPublishedTopics`, `getTopicTypes`, `getSystemState`, etc.
 Nodes may be queried to `getBusStats`, `getBusInfo`, `getMasterUri`, `getPid`, `getPublications`, `getSubscriptions`, etc.
 These queries are used by various tools and by Nodes to inspect a running system and to discover and dynamically construct the graph.